Marcus-Groth/PalatePilot/README.md

 # Palate Pilot
-Palate Pilot is an e-commerce online food delivery web application designed to streamline the ordering process for a wide variety of dishes, drinks, and snacks, all delivered directly to your doorstep.
-The platform boasts a user-friendly interface, secure registration and login systems, and is fully responsive across both mobile and tablet devices.
+Palate Pilot is an innovative e-commerce web application designed to simplify the online shopping experience for users.
+Whether you're looking for an extensive selection of dishes, drinks, or snacks, Palate Pilot ensures all products are delivered directly to your doorstep.
+The platform features a user-friendly interface, secure registration and login systems, and is fully responsive across both mobile and tablet devices.

 ## Features under developing
 - User registration system
 - User login functionality

-## Features completed

 ## Tools and Technologies